ravis411/402/README.md

 		I did learn a great deal about distributed networking.
 I was able to complete the project and understand the intricacies of RPCs and distributed operating systems or networking.
 Well, I almost completed it...as of the due date Sunday, I was only had time to complete the lock syscalls.
 Now I've mostly got all of them working.
 The passport office has mixed results with more servers running.
 That was before I squashed a couple bugs...might still be one or two though?
 	+ Explanation
 		The passport office runs as expected with one server, mostly as expected with 2 servers and sometimes as expected with 5 or any number in between.
 There were some bugs but I may have squashed them last minute.

-VIII.
-Miscellaneous:
-	I did the entire project on my own, again, this time by choice.
-Please take into consideration that I am a group of 1.
-Thank you.